humanprotocol/human-protocol/docs/sdk/typescript/classes/kvstore.KVStoreClient.md

 ▸ **getPublicKey**(`address`): `Promise`\<`string`\>

-This function returns the public key for the given entity.
+Gets the public key of the given entity, and verify its hash.

 #### Parameters